BasThomas/basthomas.github.io/speaking.md

 </p>
 <p>
 Bas is an iOS developer with a passion for testability, accessibility and user-centric apps.
-Cares about quality and collaboration.
+He cares about communication and collaboration.
 In his spare time, he curates <a href="https://swiftweekly.github.io">Swift Weekly Brief</a>, talks about things on the <a href="https://contravariance.rocks">Contravariance podcast</a>, and works on various open source projects, like <a href="http://githawk.com">GitHawk</a>.